trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 always
 ```

-I proposed the conservative fix by ignoring such "unitializing" updates
+I proposed the conservative fix by ignoring such updates that change
+probability from "initialized" to "uninitialized" as an
-as an ["ipa-utils: avoid uninitialized probabilities on ICF [PR111559]" commit](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=043a6fcbc27f8721301eb2f72a7839f54f393003):
+["ipa-utils: avoid uninitialized probabilities on ICF [PR111559]" commit](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=043a6fcbc27f8721301eb2f72a7839f54f393003):

 ```diff
 --- a/gcc/ipa-utils.cc